-It will be 500 years this spring since the Spanish conquistadors landed on the Mexican coast.
-In 1519 Cortés left the Spanish colony of Cuba with around 500 men and a dozen horses on a fact-finding mission to the area of what would go on be named Veracruz.
-In those days the Spanish were the global super-power and they did what they wanted.
+It was 500 years ago last spring when the Spanish conquistadors landed on the Mexican coast.
+In 1519 Cortés left the Spanish colony of Cuba with around 500 men and a dozen horses on a fact-finding mission to the area of what would go on to be named Veracruz.
+In those days the Spanish were the global super-power, and they did what they wanted.
 No permits, visas or of course certified translations were needed.
 Cortés was not the boss, however, he was under strict instruction from the governor of Cuba, Diego Velázquez, to stick to the coastal area and not to head inland.
-Cortés, being an ambitious and rebellious individual who had seen his opportunity for fame and fortune, of course had other plans.
+Cortés, being an ambitious and rebellious individual who had seen his opportunity for fame and fortune, had other plans of course.

-Cortés and his men spent four months on the coast founding towns, fighting and trading with the locals while hearing tales of the magical golden city of Tenochtitlan, the Aztec capital.
-The trip of approximately 400 kilometres took the Spaniards three more months thanks to the mountainous terrain, disease and skirmishes with hostile native tribes.
+Cortés and his men spent four months on the coast founding towns and fighting and trading with the locals while hearing tales of the magical golden city of Tenochtitlan, the Aztec capital.
+When they eventually set off, the trip of approximately 400 kilometres took the Spaniards three months thanks to the mountainous terrain, disease and skirmishes with hostile local tribes.
 The voyage would of course have been impossible if it weren’t for the other local groups that Cortés and his men had made alliances with.
-Many of these peoples had been vassal states or downright enemies of the Aztecs for years, and were happy to support a powerful new force to ally themselves with.
-Without this knowledge, guidance and support with regards obtaining food, finding the way to the Aztec capital and communication, the Spaniards would have been lost, both figuratively and literally.
+Many of these peoples had been vassal states or downright enemies of the Aztecs for years, and were happy to gain the support of a powerful new force by allying themselves with it.
+Without this knowledge, guidance and support with regards obtaining food, finding the way to the Aztec capital, and communication, the Spaniards would have been lost, both figuratively and literally.
 Cortés’ famous translator, slave and the future mother of his child, was, of course, La Malinche.
 You can read more about her role as translator in another recent blog post in our Mexico series, here.
-This native support the conquistadors received is often forgotten in the legendary tales of how a mere 500 Spaniards and 12 horses managed to bring down the mighty Aztec empire and take control of a city of perhaps 250,000 people, larger than any city in Europe.
+This local support that the conquistadors received is often forgotten in the legendary tales of how a mere 500 Spaniards and 12 horses supposedly managed to bring down the mighty Aztec empire and take control of a city of perhaps 250,000 people; larger than any city in Europe at the time.
 Of course, it was in fact a Spanish-led coalition that was made up mainly of indigenous warriors.
 A timely smallpox epidemic didn’t do the Spanish any harm either, since they had immunity from back in Europe while the locals dropped like flies in the face of this newly introduced disease.
-It didn’t start with fighting though.
+It didn’t start out with fighting though.
 The Spaniards were initially welcomed into Tenochtitlan by the emperor, Moctezuma.
 Cortés exchanged gifts with the Aztec leader, and all was going swimmingly until the tactile Spaniard went in for a hug and was warned off by the great man’s security team.
-Cultural misunderstandings can start off small but end in tears, as we will go on to see.
-For the moment however, the strange bearded men from the East were treated as honoured guests and housed in the Palace of Axayacatl, with Moctezuma telling Cortés: “You are in your country and house”.
+Cultural misunderstandings may start off small but can end in tears, as we will go on to see.
+For the moment however, the strange bearded men from the East were treated as honoured guests and housed in the Palace of Axayacatl, with Moctezuma telling Cortés: “You are in your own country and house”.